gfoidl/CairoSharp/ReadMe.md

 ## _cairo_ vs Skia

-Botht are (vector) graphic libraries, and the drawing model differs a bit.
+Both are (vector) graphic libraries, and the drawing model differs a bit.
 Naturally both have pros and cons, but -- experience in the drawing models aside -- I'd choose based on usage:
 * UI rendering: Skia due it's capabilities to use GPU
 * everything else: _cairo_, especially as with the same code you can write to different backends like PDF, SVG, PNG, PS

-For UI rendering I also use _cairo_, but this is just simple animations in WinForms, and not very hardware demanding.
+For UI rendering I also use _cairo_, but this is just simple animations in WinForms or GTK (4), and not very hardware demanding.
 The reason for this is just as I know _cairo_ quite well and can keep the same drawing model for file / stream based backends and for UI.

 ## License and history